 For other leaves of T, we consider the group action that swaps a proper leaf with its sibling that is an internal vertex.
-More specifically, a proper x-leaf is paired with a proper y-leaf, giving a total weight of x + y.
-This group action gives rise to an orbit of F, which can be represented by a forest of planted 0-1-2-plane trees with weights defined by the labeling scheme described in the theorem.
+Strictly speaking, a proper x-leaf is paired with a proper y-leaf, giving a total weight of x + y.
+This group action gives rise to an orbit of F, which can be represented by a forest of planted 0-1-2-plane trees with weights as designated in the theorem.
 This completes the proof.